hardcover • picture book • 40 pages • 10" by 8"

 An out-of-this-world Passover fantasy!

-When Asteroid and her family get stuck in outer space for Passover, Asteroid plans a Passover seder for her family that is truly out-of-this-world!
+Join Asteroid and her family for a seder that is truly out-of-this-world!

 Children's Picture Books Spotlight Section: